ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ### Add taxonomy entries

-To keep your content organized and easy to find, you can add taxonomy entries to a content item while creating or editing it.
+To keep your content organized and searchable, you can add taxonomy entries to a content item while creating or editing it.
 For this feature to work as described, the content type must have a **Metadata** section, with a **Taxonomy Entry** field in it.

 1. Switch to the **Meta** tab.